 That ought to give you, at least, a beginning of an insight (maybe a great deal of insight) and discernment regarding the importance of the death of Jesus Christ.
 One death of one man—the sacrifice of a life that was sinless—is capable, in the eyes of God, of equalizing and "making of no account" all of the sins of all of mankind for all of the time that man has been sinning!

-We might think of it in terms of AIDS (because that's on all of our minds).
-We fear AIDS, don't we?
-We want to be separated from AIDS, don't we?
+We might think of it in terms of AIDS (because that is on all of our minds).
+We fear AIDS, do we not?
+We want to be separated from AIDS, do we not?
 So, you see that lurking in the background of this view of sin is the idea of quarantine.
 As long as a person was infected with a disease, they were quarantined away from other people; and they had no relationship with those who were "clean" (in the Old Testament sense).
-That's because those who were clean did not want to become infected by those who were defiled by the disease.
+That is because those who were clean did not want to become infected by those who were defiled by the disease.

 Jesus, then, is seen as the cure that will enable this infected person to come out of their quarantine and, thus, have a relationship with others.
 In this case, they are introduced to a relationship with God!
-It's a beautiful, very interesting, and colorful picture.
+It is a beautiful, very interesting, and colorful picture.

 If we can understand it, that is the kind of effect that this sacrifice will have upon all of the sins of all of mankind—every individual who has ever lived!
 Jesus Christ's sacrifice is the "cure" that will enable these people, who have been "quarantined away," to move into a relationship with God.